IceBerge421/markdown-cv/index.md

 **PS Berge** & Madison Schmalzer.
 (Forthcoming May 2025).
 Un-Moving Play and the End of Time: Code Injections and the Trans Abrogation of Media Objects. *Journal of Cinema and Media Studies.* (In press).

+**PS Berge.** (Forthcoming June 2025).
+Anti-Games, Fantasy Consoles, and the Rise of Speculative Game Development on Itch.io. *Foundations of Digital Games 2025 Proceedings.* (Accepted for publication, pending minor revisions).

 Maria Alberto, **PS Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
 “You Strange and Violent Queers”: A Collaborative Disaster-Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
 (In press).

 **PS Berge** & Madison Schmalzer.
 (Forthcoming).
 “I took a deep breath and came out as GC”: Gender Critical Storytelling, Radicalization, and Discursive Practice on Ovarit and Mumsnet. *Bulletin of Applied Transgender Studies*.
 In Kat Fuller and Quinnehtukqut McLamore (eds.) special issue on “Dynamics of Transphobic Content and Disinformation."
 (Article conditionally accepted for publication in forthcoming special issue).